lyndskg/youtube-to-mp3-xor-wav/README.md

 ## Potential Enhancements (using AI/ML):

-1. Implement AI/ML models to analyze audio content and automatically suggest appropriate metadata (artist, title, genre, et ceterea).
+1. Implement AI/ML models to analyze audio content and automatically suggest appropriate metadata (artist, title, genre, et cetera).
 2. Train models to identify the best possible audio format based on the video's content and user preferences.